-- after market.
-Rule 2790 specifically excludes from its restrictions preferred and convertible securities, commodity pool securities, securities of registered investment companies, investment-grade asset-backed securities and certain ADRs. - 2.
+- 1. Offerings Subject to the Rule.
+The restrictions of Rule 2790 apply to all initial public offerings ("IPOs") of most equity securities, whether or not they immediately trade at a premium in the after market.
+Rule 2790 specifically excludes from its restrictions preferred and convertible securities, commodity pool securities, securities of registered investment companies, investment-grade asset-backed securities and certain ADRs.
+Notice to Members 03-79 specifies that Members and their associated persons are also subject to the Rule with respect to foreign securities offerings. - 2.
+Elimination of "Conditionally Restricted Persons".
 Under the Prior Rule, Members could sell Hot Issue Securities to "conditionally" Restricted Persons, including hedge fund managers, if the purchase was in accordance with the Restricted Person's normal investment practice and met certain other tests.
-The concept of a "conditionally" Restricted Person has been eliminated in Rule 2790. - 3.
-Members will be allowed to sell New Issue Securities to an account in which the beneficial interests of Restricted Persons in the aggregate do not exceed 10% (up from 5% in a prior proposal).
-Thus, a manager of a hedge fund may participate in New Issue Securities offerings, but only within the 10% limit, (which applies in the aggregate to all Restricted Persons investing in a given account) and in a manner consistent with its fiduciary obligations to its investors.4 Consistent with interpretations under the Prior Rule, Rule 2790 excludes from the definition of "beneficial interest" the receipt of a management or performance-based fee for operating a collective investment account.
+The concept of a "conditionally" Restricted Person has been eliminated in Rule 2790 and such persons are now in most cases considered Restricted Persons. - 3.
+"De Minimis" Exemption.
+Members are allowed to sell New Issue Securities to an account in which the beneficial interests5 of Restricted Persons in the aggregate do not exceed 10%.
+Thus, a manager of a hedge fund may participate in New Issue Securities offerings, but only within the 10% limit (which applies in the aggregate to all Restricted Persons investing in a given account) and in a manner consistent with its fiduciary obligations to its investors.6

+Consistent with interpretations under the Prior Rule, Rule 2790 excludes from the definition of "beneficial interest" the receipt of a management or performance-based fee for operating a collective investment account.
 The manager of a hedge fund or other collective investment account, therefore, may still receive a performance-based fee that takes into account the performance of New Issue Securities.
-If, however, a management or performance-based fee is deferred and deemed invested in the collective investment account, it will constitute a beneficial interest and will count toward the 10% ceiling.
-The NASD has undertaken to provide detailed guidance in its upcoming Notice to Members concerning the use of "carve out" procedures whereby a hedge fund or other collective investment vehicle may segregate the beneficial interests of Restricted Persons and non-Restricted Persons. - 4.
-Issuer-directed sales of New Issue Securities are permitted under Rule 2790 to any Restricted Person other than broker-dealer personnel, persons acting as finders or fiduciaries to an underwriter and immediate family members of such persons.
-Persons associated with broker-dealers, finders or fiduciaries and their immediate family members will be allowed to participate in issuer-directed share programs only if they or their immediate family members are also employees or directors of the
+If, however, a

-[&]quot;Beneficial Interest" is defined as any economic interest, such as the right to share in gains or losses.
-In a previously proposed version of Rule 2790, managers of hedge funds and other Portfolio Managers, if they were not otherwise Restricted Persons, would have been able to participate in IPOs through the hedge funds or other fiduciary accounts they manage, but not through their personal accounts.
-Rule 2790 as now approved does not include this concept.
-While broker-dealers are generally Restricted Persons, investment partnerships that register as broker-dealers (typically to qualify for more favorable margin treatment), so-called "joint back office broker-dealers," will still have the benefit of the 10% de minimis test.
+5 "Beneficial Interest" is defined as any economic interest, such as the right to share in gains or losses.

+6 While broker-dealers are generally Restricted Persons, investment partnerships that register as broker-dealers (typically to qualify for more favorable margin treatment), so-called "joint back office broker-dealers," will still have the benefit of the 10% de minimis test.
+Notice to Members 03-79 clarifies that joint back office broker-dealers organized as entities other than partnerships will also have this exemption available.
 Nevertheless, the associated persons of such joint back office broker-dealers will remain Restricted Persons.